yvelikova/axway-open-docs/content/en/docs/apigw_oauth/oauth_openid.md

 description: Configure API Gateway as an OpenID Connect identity provider (IdP) and as an OpenID Connect relying party (RP).
 ---

-## Introduction to API Gateway OpenID Connect

 The OpenID Connect 1.0 (OID) protocol is a simple identity layer on top of the OAuth 2.0 protocol.
 OAuth 2.0 provides an access authorization delegation protocol, and OpenID Connect leverages OAuth features to allow authorized access to user authentication session APIs in an interoperable manner.
 OpenID Connect uses a REST interface and simple JSON assertions called JSON Web Tokens (JWTs) to provide identifying *claims* about users.
 The protocol is designed to be API-friendly and adaptable to multiple formats such as web and mobile, and it has built-in provisions for robust signing and encryption.

 In its simplest form, an OpenID Connect deployment allows applications (such as browsers, mobiles, and desktop clients), to request and receive information about a user's identities.
 This allows the user to authenticate to a third-party application that acts as a relying party (RP) using an identity established with the OpenID Connect identity provider (IdP).

 This section describes the concepts behind OpenID Connect and demonstrates how to use the API Gateway as an OpenID Connect identity provider and as a relying party.
 The following sections use the client demo that ships with API Gateway to illustrate OpenID Connect concepts.

-### OpenID Connect concepts
+## OpenID Connect concepts

 OpenID Connect is specified in the [OpenID Connect 1.0 specification](http://openid.net/specs/openid-connect-core-1_0.html).
 It defines the following concepts: